M66B/NetGuard/FAQ.md

 However, applications could access the internet through other applications, like Google Play services.
 You can prevent this by blocking internet access for the other application as well.

+Note that some applications keep trying to access the internet, which is done by sending a connection request packet.
+This packet goes into the VPN sinkhole when internet access for the application is blocked.
+This packet consists of less than 100 bytes and is counted as outgoing traffic and will be visible in the speed graph notification as well.

 <a name="FAQ20"></a>
 **(20) Can I Greenify/hibernate NetGuard?**